pieter-degroote/lab-tests-concepts/UltimateKEYS - Colemak/README.md

 ![UltimateKEYS - Colemak (2x Backspace) - Keyboard Layout Image](UltimateKEYS%20-%20Colemak%20(2x%20Backspace)%20-%20Keyboard%20Layout%20Image.png)

-Prerequisite (for AutoHotkey v2.0/v1.1 on Windows)&nbsp;:
+Prerequisites (for AutoHotkey v2.0/v1.1 on Windows)&nbsp;:

 The base keyboard layout has to be configured as US QWERTY.